 Clients almost always felt under duress to cooperate.
 They were often angry, frustrated and fed up with the system.
 This fostered in me a strong desire to work with people who came to me of their own volition, and expressed a sincere desire to gather new tools and strategies or as I refer to it, to become the CEO of their lives.

 Being drawn to a solution focused approach, half-way into my career I decided to gain additional training in neuro-linguistic programming, clinical hypnotherapy, coaching and leadership.
 This led me to the development of a private practice where I have continued to fine-tune my ideas about the change process.
-In keeping with what I preach I continue to “decide, take action, and evaluate.”
+In keeping with what I teach I continue to “decide, take action, and evaluate.”

 The longer I work with people, the more convinced I am that we have been fed a bum rap about the process of change.
 Creating change does not have to be onerous or traumatic, if we truly want it.
 Change is about fostering a willingness to learn something new.
 Change is about becoming curious and accepting support when we need it.
 Real change is about becoming in control of our thoughts, feelings and behaviors.
 I am absolutely positively convinced that what most people need is less therapy and more tools.